How to Clone Your Best Sales Reps with AI from Drift

 What makes your AI-powered solution smarter than traditional approaches and products?

-With Qualification Bot, 100% of a customer’s leads are engaged with in real-time, it performs like the best SDR, it grows as traffic and lead volume grows, it’s deployed as a full-service solution, it’s continually learning and optimizing itself, and it uses AI technology so marketing doesn’t have to spend time creating and optimizing workflows.
+With Virtual Selling Assistants, 100% of a customer’s leads are engaged with in real-time.
+It performs like the best SDR, it grows as traffic and lead volume grows, it’s deployed as a full-service solution, it’s continually learning and optimizing itself, and it uses AI technology so marketing doesn’t have to spend time creating and optimizing workflows.

 Are there any minimum requirements for marketers to get value out of your AI-powered technology? (e.g. data, list size, etc.)

-Drift Automation can start working on as few as 50 conversations.
+Drift Virtual Selling Assistants can start working on as few as 50 conversations.